Stop Collection Agency Phone Harassment! Get Peace Of Mind.

 If you need information about what to do if someone is harassing you for money, and their harassment is making you feel unsafe, then we advise you to contact your nearest police station for help and further guidance.

-If you need to stop collection agency phone harassment, you can easily do so in writing through what is called a cease-and-desist letter.
+If you need to stop collection agency harassment, you can easily do so in writing through what is called a cease-and-desist letter.
 This, in essence, is a letter to the collection agency harassing you, asking that they cease all further communications with you.

 You should write this letter and send it by certified mail in order to get a return receipt as proof that the collection agency received your letter, just in case they choose to ignore it and you may need to go to court.
 Once the collection agency receives your letter requesting that they cease all communication with you, they are prohibited from contacting you again, except for either of the following reasons: